paulagranados/CulturalContactBaetica/README.md

     python src/baetica.py arachne nomisma

+Will look for `extractors/arachne.py` and execute it, then same for `extractors/nomisma.py`.

 For each source there must be a Python module with that name inside the `extractors` package, so you can simply drop new ones in there.

 Each extractor should generate a `.ttl` file named after the source itself inside an `out` subdirectory of the current directory, so for example: `CulturalContactBaetica/out/nomisma.ttl`.

-Note that existing Turtle files will be overwritten
+Note that existing Turtle files will be overwritten.

 # License
 See [LICENSE](LICENSE) file (for now).